The author is a guitarist and bassist with over 35 years of experience as a musician.

 Which Jackson Will You Choose?

 Good luck picking one Jackson model above the others.
-Unfortunately this is one of those times where “one of each” is probably the best answer.
-Or maybe you are one of the fortunately ones who are drawn to one design over the others.
+Unfortunately, this is one of those times where “one of each” is probably the best answer.
+Or maybe you are one of the fortunate ones who are drawn to one design over the others.

 If you are an intermediate or advanced player you’ll find what you need in the Pro or X Series.
 The Pro Series in particular has some pretty outstanding options for under a grand.
 These are serious guitars, for serious musicians.

 No matter where you stand as a guitar player there is a Jackson series and model for you.
-Jackson has a heavy metal legacy behind them like no other guitar brand.
+Jackson is one of the best guitar brands for metal, with a legacy behind them like no other guitar company.
 Whatever metal subgenre you are into, you know Jackson will get the job done.

 Jackson Guitar Poll